WatchtowerProtocol/cautious-bassoon/README.md

 ## Contact

-The above model was designed and developed by [Metasolis Labs](https://metasolis.co) commissioned by WatchtowerDAO.
+The above model was designed and developed by [Metasolis Labs](https://metasolis.co) commissioned by Watchtower Foundation.
 If you are interested in using the model, supporting further development or have any other questions, reach out to us.